Mission 21 · Stage 3

 void loop() {

-Increment and blink
+Count and blink (loop)

 Serial.print("Count: ");